 When Steven Spielberg was approached by NBC to broadcast his masterpiece film, Schindler’s List, he had two conditions.
 First, no commercial interruptions during the entire three and one-half hour running time.
 Second, the movie must be uncut, not one frame left out or altered.
 NBC agreed and the show aired on Feb.
 23rd, 1997.

-Today, we have another crusader who wants to protect our sensibilities; especially those of our innocent children.
-Enter Auburn University’s Alan Gribben, who has authored a new release of Mark Twain’s classic, The Adventures of Huckleberry Finn, and, in the doing, removed 217 uses of the “N” word from the original work.
+A few years ago we had another crusader who wanted to protect our sensibilities; especially those of our innocent children.
+Enter Auburn University’s Alan Gribben, who authored a new release of Mark Twain’s classic, The Adventures of Huckleberry Finn, and, in the doing, removed 219 uses of the “N” word from the original work.
 In Gribben’s defense, his sanitized version was done at the behest of many teachers who wanted to have the book available for the classroom, but one that would be less offensive to parents and students, especially black students.

 With all due respect to Dr. Gribben, he has destroyed the whole point of the book.
 Huck came to find that, contrary to the ubiquitous and hate-filled racism of the day, an escaped slave, a black man, was a real human being, worthy of respect and deserving of freedom.
 This is a book that exposes the ignorance of that racism and transforms Huck, much like it transformed Oskar Schindler, from a bystander into a participant doing his best to help fight man’s inhumanity to man.